 Furthermore, the patient may be allergic to the cream, which manifests itself in a severe allergic rash.

 ADDITIONAL INFORMATION ABOUT IMIQUIMOD

 Active Ingredients: each 0.25g single use sachet contains 12.5 mg of Imiquimod

-IMIQUIMOD cream 5% is manufactured by Glenmark in India.
+Imiquimod cream Aldara 5% is manufactured by Meda in the UK.

 CHECK OUT ANOTHER DERMATOLOGICAL PRODUCT FOR TREATMENT OF ACTINIC KERATOSIS – LEVULAN KERASTICK AMINOLEVULINIC ACID